New Jobless Claims at 316K,

 Occasionally I see articles critical of seasonal adjustment, especially when the non-adjusted number better suits the author's bias.
 But a comparison of these two charts clearly shows extreme volatility of the non-adjusted data, and the 4-week MA gives an indication of the recurring pattern of seasonal change in the second chart (note, for example, those regular January spikes).

-Because of the extreme volatility of the non-adjusted weekly data, a 52-week moving average gives a better sense of the long-term trends.
+Because of the extreme volatility of the non-adjusted weekly data, a 52-week moving average gives a better sense of the secular trends.
 I've now added a linear regression through the data.
-We can see that this metric continues to fall below the long-term trend stretching back to 1968.
+We can see that this metric continued to fall below the long-term trend stretching back to 1968.

 Here is an overlay of the past three calendar years and the beginning of 2013 using the 4-week moving average.
-The purpose is to show the relative slope of improvement since the peak in the spring of 2009.
-The latest year was off to an excellent start.
-It has oscillated a bit and is now slightly above its interim low of last week.
+The purpose is to show the relative annual slope of improvement since the peak in the spring of 2009.
+This year got off to an excellent start.
+It then oscillated a bit, stalled for about nine weeks and then headed lower from early July until October.
+After four reports in the wrong direction (largely resulting from computer upgrades in some states), the trend is clearly on the mend.
+We are now back to a level first achieved in late August.

 For a broader view of unemployment, see the latest update in my monthly series Unemployment and the Market Since 1948.